Getting to Done: Improving Team Collaboration

 - Teach team members how to navigate conflict.
 Focus on the ideas, not the person.
 Gather data and focus on facts.
 Maybe re-ground the team with the agile values and principles and the Scrum Values.

-In summary, collaboration is critical for self-organizing, cross-functional teams to solve complex problems and deliver working software every Sprint.
+In summary, collaboration is critical for self-managing, cross-functional teams to solve complex problems and deliver usable value every Sprint.
 Traditional ways of working have not taught this important skill, so we have to take steps to teach people how to collaborate effectively and create an environment that fosters collaboration.

 If you think one of these problems is affecting your team, pick a technique and try it.
 Let us know how it goes.